SpicyMarinara/SpicyMarinara.github.io/README.md

 # FAQ

+- Q: I see some parts of your prompts in {{// this format. }}{{trim}} What does it mean?
+Won't it confuse the models?
+	- A: This is formatting for comments on SillyTavern.
+Any text rendered like that won't be sent to the LLM with your request.
+Only you can read it.
+The trim part ensures no empty new lines are sent.

+- Q: Why are some of your prompts empty, but left enabled anyway?
+	- A: Some shared character cards include custom prompts and jailbreaks.
+They will be placed in those empty prompts.

 - Q: What preset should I use?
 	- A: Use whatever works for you.
 If you get too many refusals with mine, try someone else's or write your own.
 I can't test my prompt with every model in existence, in every possible scenario, with every possible character card.